herraChron/GhostFetch/README.md

 - The audit log (`audit.log`) records every download with a tamper-evident BLAKE2b/HMAC-SHA256 chain.
 If you configure an `AUDIT_SECRET` in `config.py`, entries are signed with HMAC-SHA256; otherwise a plain SHA-256 chain is used.
 - A state fingerprint (`state.hash`) is written after each save.
 On startup, GhostFetch checks it and logs a warning if any persistent state file appears to have been modified externally.
 - The disk sentinel runs in the background and pauses active downloads with an alert if free disk space falls below 500 MB.
-- To restrict bot access to specific users, add a list of Telegram user IDs to `ALLOWED_USER_IDS` in `config.py`.
-An empty list (the default) allows any user to interact with the bot.
+- To restrict bot access to specific users, add a comma-separated list of Telegram user IDs to `ALLOWED_USER_IDS` in your `.env` file.
+An empty value (the default) allows any user to interact with the bot.
 - The bot is optimised for single-user deployments (4 async workers).
 If you move it to a server with multiple simultaneous users, increase the `workers` value in `main()`.
 - On Windows, if `python` is not recognised in your terminal, try `py` instead, or verify that Python was added to your PATH during installation.